BV-BRC/BV-BRC-Docs/docroot/news/2021/20211222-bv-brc-beta-release.rst

 `Mapping of IRD/ViPR Features and Terminology to BV-BRC (Guide for IRD and ViPR Users) <../get_started/ird-vipr_bv-brc_mapping.html>`_

 `Common Viral Data Searches and Analyses in BV-BRC (Guide for IRD/ViPR Users) <../get_started/common_tasks.html>`_

+Full documentation is available from the HELP menu on the site .